10 Gun Mistakes ONLY Idiots Make (STOP Doing This!)

 Frequently Asked Questions

-What is the most important rule of firearm safety?
+What is the most critical rule of firearm safety?

-The golden rule of firearm safety is to treat every gun as if it's loaded, regardless of when it was last cleared.
-This prevents complacency and reduces the risk of negligent discharges.
+The most critical rule is to treat every gun as if it's loaded, regardless of when it was last cleared.
+Complacency is a major cause of negligent discharges, so always verify the chamber is clear before handling any firearm.

-Using low-quality or cheap reloaded ammunition often leads to malfunctions like stovepipes or misfires.
-It can also cause excessive carbon buildup or even catastrophic failures, impacting firearm reliability.
+Low-quality ammunition can lead to malfunctions like stovepipes or misfires, which shooters often incorrectly blame on the firearm.
+It can also cause excessive carbon buildup or even catastrophic failures, compromising safety and reliability.

 Related News